apennell/she-templates/README.md

 If you've taken your static site as far as it can go and want to keep learning and building, here are some next steps:

+* Learn JavaScript!
+This is a key language used by frontend developers, and can serve as a stepping stone to learn any other code language.
 * *Loving JavaScript and ready to make it do way more?* Get to know the [most popular](https://2019.stateofjs.com/front-end-frameworks/) frontend framework, [React](https://reactjs.org/), by starting an app using [`create-react-app`](https://github.com/facebook/create-react-app).
 Run just one command and have a modern web app created immediately, then make it your own!
 * *Loving JavaScript and curious to learn the backend?* Then [Node.js](https://nodejs.org/en/) might be for you.
-Node.js allows you to build a backend using JavaScript.
+Node.js is a JavaScript runtime that allows you to build a backend using JavaScript.
 * *Think JavaScript is okay, but want to see what else is out there?*
 [Ruby on Rails](https://rubyonrails.org/) is a popular web application framework that's pretty [quick to get started](https://www.ruby-lang.org/en/documentation/quickstart/) working with.